xaya/libxayagame/ships/README.md

 Channels can be opened at any time by sending a move requesting to open a channel, and anyone can send a move to join an existing channel waiting for a second player.
-Channels can be closed anytime by the player in it as long as no other has joined.
+Channels can be closed anytime by the player in it as long as no other has joined, and they are auto-closed if noone joined after some time.
 If there are already two players in a channel, then any participant can close the channel by declaring themselves loser.